 Then the modulator signal is divided into further varied frequency bands where the level of every individual band is transferred as a signal to a relevant bandpass filter.
 Similarly, the filter has an identical frequency that was analyzed and a sound source.
 Known as carried is transmitted through the centre of filters.

-Each bandpass’ level gets adjusted automatically to correlating frequency in the modulator carrier signal.
-That way, the carrier is filtered so that the harmonic content.
-Which goes through is parallel to modulator signal.
+Each bandpass level gets adjusted automatically to the correlating frequency in the modulator carrier signal.
+That way, the carrier is filtered so that the harmonic content is.
+Which goes through parallel to the modulator signal.

 The use of vocoders never came into existence for civilian communication due to the machinic sound that it produces.
 However, it can be used for creative motives.

 As far as musical use is concerned, a synthesizer is frequently used as carrier frequency which lets it pitch to certain notes.